 On Monday two men who ate dead, uncooked squirrels at a vegan food fair were found guilty of public a public order offence and fined.
 This was a crass, gratuitous act of carnist trolling, by callous individuals whose food-related ethics could not be further from most animal rights activists.
 As such, animal lovers may be tempted to celebrate their punishment at the hands of the criminal justice system.
-However, this was no victory for animals, and still less for animal activists.
+However, guest writer Sam March will look at why this was no victory for animals, and still less for animal activists.

 Deonisy Khlebnikov, 29, and Gatis Lagzdins, 22 are anti-vegan activists.
 They believe “veganism is malnutrition”.
 They promote and celebrate the right to eat other animals.
 In order to put vegans off their food and raise awareness of the perceived dangers of veganism, they publicly consumed raw squirrels outside a vegan stall in Soho.
 Several people complained and asked them to stop, one young boy with autism became visibly distressed.